ideas-labo/mmo/README.md

 1. x264
 1. storm-wc
 1. storm-rs
+1. dnn-sa
+1. dnn-adiac
+1. mariadb
-1. storm-sol
+1. vp9
-1. dnn-dsr
+1. mongodb
-1. dnn-coffee
+1. lrzip
-1. LSTM
+1. llvm

-For example, running `java -jar mmo-experiments.jar trimesh` would execute experiments on the `trimesh` software for 30 repeated runs.
+For example, running `java -jar mmo-experiments.jar trimesh` would execute experiments on the `trimesh` software for 50 repeated runs.

-For each software system, the experiment consists of the runs for MMO instances with all seven weight values, PMO and the four state-of-the-art single-objective optimizers.
+For each software system, the experiment consists of the runs for MMO, MMO-FSE with all weight values, PMO and the four state-of-the-art single-objective optimizers, as well as the FLASH and FLASH_MMO.
 All the outputs would be stored in the `results` folder at the same directory as the executable jar file.

 All the measurement data of the subject configurable systems have been placed inside the `mmo-experiments.jar`.